Evri international FAQs

 We’re sorry to hear you’ve been experiencing issues with our delivery service, and you’re in the right place for us to help resolve this for you.

-In the unlikely event that you’ve booked a Courier Collection, and your courier has not collected your parcel, please use our chatbot to reschedule your collection.
+In the unlikely event that you’ve booked a courier collection, and your courier has not collected your parcel, please use our chatbot to reschedule your collection.
 Sometimes our couriers can miss collection windows if they have been delayed due to traffic.

 Your enquiry should be made by the person who sent the parcel to ensure we can deal with it as effectively as possible.
 We’ll endeavour to make the next collection you book with us.